Helping banking and finance professionals search and analyse through a highly detailed catalogue

 Over the years, data outgrew the platform, code started to break and user experience suffered.

-Upon the project kick-off my first instinct was to learn much about the existing product as possible.
-I spent time with key stakeholders getting in grips
+Upon the project kick-off, my first instinct was to learn as much about the existing product as possible.
+I spent time with key stakeholders getting to grips with the product search and analysis that led to me mapping out the existing flow.

 Upon the project kick-off my first instinct was to learn much about the existing product as possible.
 I spent time with key stakeholders getting in grips with the product search and analysis that led to me mapping out existing flow.